-As of February 15, 2022, we had outstanding indebtedness of approximately \$1.4 billion, including approximately \$0.9 billion under our Amended Credit Agreement, \$518 million under our Convertible Senior Notes due June 1, 2025 (the "Notes"), and had an additional \$750 million of borrowing capacity under the revolving credit facility pursuant to the Amended Credit Agreement, with the ability to request further increases to the revolving credit facility up to \$350 million.
+As of February 10, 2023, we had outstanding indebtedness of approximately \$1.4 billion, including approximately \$0.9 billion under our amended and restated credit agreement ( the "Amended Credit Agreement"), \$518 million under our Convertible Senior Notes due June 1, 2025 (the "Notes"), and had an additional \$750 million of borrowing capacity under the revolving credit facility pursuant to the Amended Credit Agreement, with the ability to request further increases to the revolving credit facility up to \$350 million.

-Please refer to Note 16 to our audited consolidated and combined financial statements included in this Annual Report.
+Please refer to Note 16 to our audited consolidated financial statements included in this Annual Report.
 This debt could have important, adverse consequences to us and our security holders, including: